trbarrettjr/BlueFruit/README.md

 This program is a keyboard shortcut program that I written to utilize in Zoom and Google Meets.
 These programs have a audio and video mute button related to their buttons on the Bluefruit.

 ## color-direction.py
 This is an expiramental program that I was testing a theory for future code.

-Stand by to learn more.
+Depending on the orientation of the Bluefruit, it would display red or blue neopixels on Bluefruit.

+Idea is for task management.
+Going to be ordering some new stuff to display status of something and then flip/change orientation of the device to change the printed message on screen.